Image

 Thank you for your service ladies and gentlemen, today a nation stands tall and salutes you.

-Heavy rain, with a high of 98 and low of 65 degrees.
-Sunny in the morning, patchy rain nearby during the afternoon and evening, clear overnight.
+Sunny, with a high of 96 and low of 73 degrees.
+Sunny for the morning, clear overnight.